|Total population (2015)||6,453,000|

 TB is a poverty disease and the poor and vulnerable suffer the most.
 Adult men and women in their most productive years are the most affected.
 The risk of active TB is also greater in persons suffering from other conditions that impair the immune system like HIV, malnutrition, pregnancy and diabetes.
 TB is often linked to stigma and discrimination which can hinder timely diagnosis and completion of treatment regimes.

-Anti-tuberculosis drug resistance threatens progress made in TB prevention and care.
+Anti-tuberculosis drug resistance threatens the progress that has been made in TB prevention and care.
 Drug resistance arises when complete treatment is not ensured.
 Tuberculosis is curable and preventable.

 Sierra Leone is among the 30 countries in the world with a high TB burden.
-The Ebola crisis (2014-2015) has affected TB care and prevention with a reduction in care seeking and impacts on follow-up of patients under treatment.
+The COVID-19 pandemic disrupted access to essential TB services which resulted in reduced TB case detection and impacts on follow-up of patients under treatment.

-In 2016, an estimated 22 000 people in Sierra Leone fell ill with TB and 3 400 died from the disease; 2 600 children became ill with TB; 1 in 4 HIV deaths were due to TB, and an estimated 440 people developed multidrug-resistant TB (MDR-TB).
+In 2021, an estimated 24 000 people in Sierra Leone fell ill with TB and more 3 000 died from the disease; 2,800 children became ill with TB; 1 in 4 HIV deaths were due to TB, and an estimated 640 people developed drug-resistant TB (DR-TB).

 In March 2017, the MoHS commenced drug-resistant TB case management at a dedicated facility established at the Lakka Government Hospital.
-Meanwhile since 2016, the MoHS acquired drug-resistant diagnostic capacity with trained staff, using the GeneXpert technology that are distributed across the country.
+Meanwhile since 2016, the MoHS acquired drug-resistant diagnostic capacity with trained staff, using the GeneXpert technology.
+Presently, 14 GeneXpert sites are providing Drug Resistant TB diagnosis services across the country and Lakka Government Hospital and Makeni regional hospitals are providing MDR-TB treatment services.

-In terms of case-finding, 16 412 cases of TB were reported in 2017 and put on treatments from the Ministry of Health and Sanitation’s 170 service delivery points across the country, with a cure rate of 89%.
+In terms of case-finding, 17,669 cases of TB were reported in 2021 and put on treatments from the Ministry of Health and Sanitation’s 184 service delivery points across the country, with a cure rate of 87%.
+In the same year, the country detected 183 Drug Resistant TB cases and put on second line treatment.

 Ending the TB epidemic by 2030 is among the health targets of the UN Sustainable Development Goals adopted in 2015.